-A new study has reported that BRCA mutation carriers are diagnosed with breast cancer almost eight years earlier than relatives of the previous generation who also had either breast or ovarian cancer.
-Breast cancer susceptibility gene-1 (BRCA1) and breast cancer susceptibility gene-2 (BRCA2) mutation carriers have a high risk of developing breast and ovarian cancers at a relatively young age.
+A new study has reported that BRCA mutation carriers are diagnosed with breast cancer almost eight years earlier than relatives of the previous generation.
+Breast cancer susceptibility gene-1 (BRCA1) and breast cancer susceptibility gene-2 (BRCA2) mutation carriers have a high risk of developing breast and ovarian cancers.

 To conduct the study, the authors examined age at diagnosis in two generations of families with known BRCA mutations.
 A total of 106 of the 132 BRCA-positive women with breast cancer who participated in a high-risk program at The University of Texas MD Anderson Cancer Center had a family member in the previous generation who had also been diagnosed with breast cancer or ovarian cancer.
 Age at diagnosis, type of BRCA mutation, and birth year were recorded.
 A mathematical anticipation model was used to analyze the data; anticipation refers to the phenotype or cancer coming out earlier per generation.